-CORRECTING and REPLACING Asia Entertainment & Resources Ltd. Announces Second Quarter and First Half
+CORRECTING and REPLACING Asia Entertainment & Resources Ltd. Announces First Quarter 2013 Financial

-CORRECTING and REPLACING Asia Entertainment & Resources Ltd. Announces Second Quarter and First Half 2013 Financial Results
+CORRECTING and REPLACING Asia Entertainment & Resources Ltd. Announces First Quarter 2013 Financial Results

 The corrected release reads:

-ASIA ENTERTAINMENT & RESOURCES LTD. ANNOUNCES SECOND QUARTER AND FIRST HALF 2013 FINANCIAL RESULTS
+ASIA ENTERTAINMENT & RESOURCES LTD. ANNOUNCES FIRST QUARTER 2013 FINANCIAL RESULTS

-Asia Entertainment & Resources Ltd. ("AERL" or the "Company") (NAS: AERL) , which operates through its subsidiaries and related promoter companies that act as VIP room gaming promoters, today announced unaudited financial results for the three and six months ended June 30, 2013.
+Asia Entertainment & Resources Ltd. ("AERL" or the "Company") (NAS: AERL) , which operates through its subsidiaries and related promoter companies that act as VIP room gaming promoters, today announced unaudited and unreviewed financial results for the three months ended March 31, 2013.
 All currency amounts are stated in United States dollars.

-- Net loss, including the change in fair value of contingent consideration of $9.6 million related to the King's Gaming and Bao Li Gaming acquisitions, was $3.0 million, or $0.06 per share (fully diluted), in the second quarter of 2013 compared to net income of $22.0 million, or $0.48 per share (fully diluted), in the same period of 2012.
+- Net income, including the change in fair value of contingent consideration of $5.9 million related to the King's Gaming and Bao Li Gaming acquisitions, decreased 55% to $7.0 million, or $0.17 per share (fully diluted), in the first quarter of 2013 from $15.3 million, or $0.36 per share (fully diluted), in the same period of 2012.

 Outlook for 2013

-In view of the tightening of credit to junket agents, the Company is providing Rolling Chip Turnover guidance for its five existing VIP rooms in Macau of $19 billion in the aggregate for full year 2013.
+In view of the tightening of credit to junket agents, the Company maintains its Rolling Chip Turnover guidance for its four existing VIP rooms in Macau of $1.5 billion per month in the aggregate (subject to monthly fluctuations), which equates to a total of $18 billion in the aggregate for full year 2013, which is comparable to 2012 results.

 The Company believes that for the remainder of 2013, all of its business will remain on a revenue sharing basis.
-The Company is providing Non-GAAP income guidance for the year ended December 31, 2013 of $60 million to $75 million based on the current and expected performance of its existing five VIP gaming rooms in Macau.
-The guidance includes $2.8 million in additional expenses associated with the Hong Kong Listing and acquisition of the VIP gaming room at Le Royal Arc Casino in Macau, and does not take into consideration any possible future expansion or additional VIP gaming rooms.
+The Company maintains its Non-GAAP income guidance for the year ended December 31, 2013 of $60 million to $75 million based on the current and expected performance of its existing four VIP gaming rooms in Macau, and does not take into consideration any possible future expansion or additional VIP gaming rooms.

 Conference Call and Replay Information

-AERL will conduct a conference call to discuss the financial results today at 9:00AM EDT/9:00 PM Macau.
+AERL will conduct a conference call to discuss the financial results on that day at 11:00AM EDT/11:00 PM Macau.
 To participate, please dial one of the following numbers at least 10 minutes prior to the scheduled start of the call:

 Definition of Rolling Chip Turnover